sassoftware/sas-trustworthy-ai-life-cycle/website/docs/3-prepare-and-assess-data.md

 Protected classes are groups of people who are legally protected from discrimination based on a shared characteristic, like disability, sexual orientation, or race.
 Proxy variables are not themselves protected classes but are statistically related to protected class variables.
 For example, a ZIP code might reveal information about an individual's race or age due to a high concentration of residents from that group.

-Do the data include information relating to protected classes or proxy variables for protected classes?
+Does the data include information relating to protected classes or proxy variables for protected classes?

 * [ ] Yes.
 If selected, continue to the next step.
 * [ ] No. If selected, move to [step 3.4.7](#347-data-representative-of-population).